midonet/midonet/docs/midolman-connection-tracking.md

 When the VRN Controller is processing a packet which has completed the VRN Coordinator's processing, it checks to see if the packet is connection tracked and part of a forward flow.
-If it is, it puts an entry in Cassandra for the return flow it expects:  source and destination swapped, and the egress forwarding element for the ingress.
+If it is, it puts an entry in Cassandra for the return flow it expects:  source and destination swapped from the flowmatch for the packet it's about to output, and the egress forwarding element for the ingress.

 Port filters can be run from the context of the egress controller, in the case of port sets (used for Bridge floods).
 In the egress controller,